 Can I skip getting the flu vaccine and just take one of these medications if I happen to get sick?

 I am taking an antiviral medication.
 Can it make it harder for me to get pregnant?

-There are no studies that look at the fertility in women taking an antiviral medication.*
+There are no studies that look at fertility in people taking an antiviral medication.

 Does taking an antiviral medication increase the chance for miscarriage?